 One of the first tasks of wedding planning is selecting your wedding party.
 As the groom, you're responsible for choosing your best man, groomsmen and ushers, if applicable.
 Remember, you'll need the same number of groomsmen as there are bridesmaids.
 If your bride has brothers, make room for them in your wedding party.

 Make a list with addresses of everyone you want to invite to your wedding.
 Depending on how large of a wedding you're planning, this may include parents, siblings, grandparents, aunts and uncles, cousins, co-workers and friends.

 4. Coordinate Attire For Self And Groomsmen

 Your bride's opinion is important for this one.
 What you and your wedding party wears definitely depends on wedding colors, formality of the wedding and what the bridesmaids are wearing.
 Ask your bride what she envisions you and your groomsmen to wear (including colors), add a bit of your own personal style and then make it happen.
 Your main responsibility is to make sure each of your groomsmen have their tuxes, ties, socks, shoes, etc., in order.

 Wedding party and parent gifts are a wedding tradition.
 Best man, groomsmen and usher gifts are up to you.
-Neckties, socks, cufflinks, personalized barware, watches, tools.
+Neckties, socks, tie bars and cufflinks, personalized barware, watches, tools.
 The ideas are endless and really depend on you and your groomsmen's interests.